In the beginning

-The theatre was converted into a full time cinema in 1920.
+The theatre was converted into a permanent cinema.

 With the help of the City Council, various trusts and a programme of fundraising, Winchester Theatre Fund purchased the building in April 1977 for £35,000 and pressed ahead with plans for restoration.

 Let there be light

 After four years of darkness, the lights came on again in November 1978.
 The building reopened as Theatre Royal Winchester.

 The two adjoining buildings (22 & 23 Jewry Street) were purchased, extending the theatre.

 Refurbishment of foyer, a new Circle bar and creation of a Box Office.

 Further improvements including re-design of seating in stalls and circle, five new dressing rooms added and extension of stage and flyer tower.